 This course will help students recognize and develop their leadership potential, for both future employment and within their communities at large.
 Students will engage in guided self-examination to identify interests, strengths, and potential areas for growth.
-Alumni leaders from various fields of practice will share their leadership experiences, informing students of the opportunities available to them and providing advice for building the skills necessary to obtain and succeed in those opportunities.
-In addition, students will be matched with local attorney mentors, with whom they will meet outside of class for further professional guidance and growth.
+Leaders from various fields of practice will share their leadership experiences, informing students of the opportunities available to them and providing advice for building the skills necessary to obtain and succeed in those opportunities.
 Throughout the course, students will be encouraged to challenge pre-existing self-imposed limitations and to consider previously dismissed and overlooked abilities and opportunities.
-Coursework, in the form of oral presentations and written work, will include problem solving, conflict management, group exercises, and drafting a variety of documents from common areas of practice.

 This course explores the nature and scope of the power vested in the legislature by the Florida Constitution and how that power differs from powers vested in the other two branches of state government and from the power vested in Congress.
-It covers the philosophical underpinnings of legislative power, how the exercise of that power is limited by the separation of powers and other textual and structural components of the Florida Constitution, and how competition between the legislature and the other two branches manifests in select types of litigation.
-Because this is a skills-training course, throughout the semester there also is discussion about litigation fundamentals and strategy, research and writing techniques, maintenance of the attorney-client relationship, and the basics of the legislative process.
+It covers the philosophical underpinnings of legislative power; how the exercise of that power is limited both by vertical and horizontal separation of powers and by other textual and structural components of the Florida Constitution; and how competition between the legislature and the other two branches manifests itself in various ways.
+Throughout the semester, there also will be some discussion about litigation fundamentals and strategy, research and writing techniques, and the basics of the legislative process.

 This seminar provides students an opportunity to research and discuss a variety of doctrines that can be employed to enable the contract and tort claimants against one entity to access the resources of another entity.
 Doctrines in various stages of development include alter ego, fraudulent transfer, integrated business, joint venture, nominee, partnership, principal/agent, successor liability, veil piercing.
 Students will orally present their papers and write after receiving comment from the instructor.